Pei Chen, MD

 Clinical:

 She is dedicated to promote successful aging and to provide person-centered care for community-dwelling older adults with complex medical conditions and geriatric syndromes, such as fall, frailty, delirium, dementia, etc. She cares for a diverse patient population and has expertise in coordination of care for her patients, including caring for patients who seek geriatric expertise from other states and abroad.
+Currently, she provides primary care to the veterans population in the San Francisco VA.

 Education and Educational Research: